General Requirements

 Online Master of Laws (LLM) Courses

-Courses offered for the Fall and Spring semesters are listed below, with additional courses being rolled out throughout the year.
+The projected curriculum is listed below.
 You’ll work with your advisor on a coursework map that best meets your career goals.

-Note: The Law 6400 Introduction to U.S. Law and Legal System course is required for students who do not have a U.S. JD.
+Note: The Law 6400 Introduction to U.S. Law and Legal System course is required for students who received their first professional law degree outside the United States.

 Online LLM Course Descriptions